MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 - **Exporting a segment to .csv file is possible:**
     1. Within the *Segments page* by clicking the **three dots icon** within a specific segment's tile, and then selecting the **Export** button as described earlier
-    2. Within a speficic segment's page by clicking **Export** at the top-right corner of the page as shown below:
+    2. Within a specific segment's page by clicking **Export** at the top-right corner of the page as shown below:

     > [!div class="mx-imgBorder"]
     > ![](media/segment-menu-export-top.png "Export segment")